SimonDeVos/turnover_prediction/README.md

-This is the code associated with the paper '_Employee turnover analytics: Scoping and benchmarking the state-of-the-art_'.
+This is the code associated with the paper '_Employee turnover analytics: Scoping and benchmarking the state-of-the-art_', published in _Business & Information Systems Engineering_.
+The article can be found [here](https://link.springer.com/article/10.1007/s12599-024-00898-z).

 **Instructions:**
 - In ['main.py'](https://github.com/SimonDeVos/turnover_prediction/blob/master/experiments/main.py):